sathomas/jsDataV.is/src/text/ch8/02-modelsviews.md

 })();
 ```

 This file is even simpler than our model; the default collection only has a single property to indicate what type of model the collection contains.
 Unfortunately, Yeoman isn't smart enough to handle plurals, so it assumes the name of the model is the same as the name of the collection.
 That's not true for our app, as our model is a _Run_ (singular) and the collection is _Runs_ (plural).
 We'll need to change that by removing the `s`.
-While we're making this change, we can also add a property to specify the REST API for the collection.
-That's a URL from the Nike+ service.
+While we're making this change, we can also add a property to specify the <span class="smcp">REST</span> <span class="smcp">API</span> for the collection.
+That's a <span class="smcp">URL</span> from the Nike+ service.

 ``` {.javascript .numberLines}
 Running.Collections.Runs = Backbone.Collection.extend({